david-matu/lifty/README.md

 ### Simulate Lift (Elevator) System
 `Dec 27, 2022`

-This is hobby project is inspired by the wonderful elevator systems that are in work in most elevated buildings.
-It's not an aim to invent a new system and not really upto improvement of the existing lift systems.
-This is purely a hobby. `~Dave`
+This hobby project is inspired by the wonderful elevator systems that are in work in most elevated buildings.
+It is not an aim to re-invent the system and it's not really upto improvement of the existing lift systems.
+There is no previous access to elevator codes.
+It is just pure motivation gained from observation and use of Lifts. `~Dave`

 ### Disclaimer
 The code is provided on an "AS IS" basis and no warranties implied whatsoever.
 By using